How many styles of cabinets do you offer?

 Why should I buy from J&K Cabinetry?

-J&K Cabinetry provides our customers with superior quality and service for their kitchens and bathrooms.
-As one of the largest distributors of cabinetry in the United States, J&K has over 10 years of excellence quality.
+J&K Cabinetry provides our customers with superior quality for their kitchens and bathrooms.
+As one of the largest distributors of cabinetry in the United States, J&K Cabinetry has over 17 years of excellent quality.
+For more information, please contact an authorized J&K Cabinetry wholesaler near you.

 Authenticity of our Cabinets

-To check if your cabinets are Authentic J&K Cabinets, please make sure that you see our logo inside the drawers.
-As the manufacturer of our own cabinets, we are able to ensure the highest quality and want to make sure our customers are not being lied to with cheaper lower quality cabinets.
+To check if your cabinets are Authentic J&K cabinets, please make sure that you see our logo inside the drawers.
+We want to ensure the highest quality and want to make sure our customers are not being lied to with cheaper lower quality cabinets.

 J&K Cabinetry has successfully completed the rigorous battery of tests simulating years of typical household use of their cabinetry and achieved the nationally recognized KCMA certification seal for the KCMA/ANSI 161.1 Standard.

-J&K Cabinets’ hardwood-plywood materials are fully CARBII compliant with “California 93120 Phase 2” (CARB 2) standard for formaldehyde emissions.
+J&K cabinets’ hardwood-plywood materials are fully EPA TSCA Title VI compliant for formaldehyde emissions.

-J&K Cabinets’ uses “AkzoNoble”—a leading global company in sustainable lead-free paints, stains and coatings for our cabinet finishes.
+J&K cabinets use AkzoNobel—a leading global company in sustainable lead-free paints, stains and coatings for cabinet finishes.

 – Keep cabinet surfaces dry.